DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/15 Columns/30 Column Fixing.md

 To allow this, set the **columnFixing**.[enabled](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/columnFixing/enabled.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columnFixing/#enabled') property to **true**.
 If a user should never fix (or unfix) a specific column, set its [allowFixing](/api-reference/_hidden/GridBaseColumn/allowFixing.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#allowFixing') property to **false**.

+[note] Fixed columns are a separate table.
+Consider this if you want to customize fixed columns.

 ---
 ##### jQuery